cryobry/installjrmc/README.md

 `installJRMC [--option [ARGUMENT]]`

 Running `installJRMC` without any options will install the latest version of JRiver Media Center from the official JRiver repository (Ubuntu/Debian) or my [unofficial repository](https://repos.bryanroessler.com/jriver/) (Fedora/CentOS) using the system package manager (`--install repo`).
 If any other option is specified, then the default install method (i.e. `--install repo` or `--install local`) will need to be explicitly specified.
-This makes it possible to install services and containers independent of Media Center.
+This makes it possible to install services and containers independent of MC.

 **Note**: `installJRMC` does not perform library migrations.
 Before moving to a new major version (i.e. v27->v28), you should first [perform a library backup](https://wiki.jriver.com/index.php/Library_Backup), install the new major version, and then [restore the library](https://wiki.jriver.com/index.php/Restore_a_library).